bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-19-newsletter.md

 release candidates.*

-- [BDK 0.28.0][] is a maintenance release of this library for building Bitcoin-enabled applications.
+- [BDK 0.28.0][] is a maintenance release of this library for building Bitcoin-enabled applications. {% assign timestamp="53:08" %}

-- [Core Lightning 23.02.2][] is a maintenance release of this popular LN node software that contains several bug fixes.
+- [Core Lightning 23.02.2][] is a maintenance release of this popular LN node software that contains several bug fixes. {% assign timestamp="55:01" %}

-- [Core Lightning 23.05rc1][] is a release candidate for the next version of this LN node.
+- [Core Lightning 23.05rc1][] is a release candidate for the next version of this LN node. {% assign timestamp="55:40" %}

 ## Notable code and documentation changes